 I’ve been doing lots of thinking about blogging lately.
-I’ve been trying to work out what blogging is in 2013, where it’s going, who it’s for, why it is.
+I’ve been trying to work out what blogging is, where it’s going, who it’s for, why it is.
 That kinda thing.

 I’ve seen some big changes in the blogging world, since I started out.
 Things are slicker, more professional, less bumbling.
 There are lots more people blogging as part of their daily life, and there are lots of bloggers doing amazing things.
 We’re all endeavouring to use our voices to say things that are meaningful, interesting, useful, funny, honest or inspiring.
 This is a good thing, for the most part.